 There are so many decisions to make when looking for your new bean bag chair, and the most important one is which material to choose.
-Cotton and polyester are two of the most affordable and widely used materials in making bean bag chairs.
+Cotton and polyester are two of the most affordable and widely used elements in making bean bag chairs.

-Just like a human body, the inside of any bean bag chair looks pretty much the same.
+Just like a human body, the inside of any bean bag cover looks pretty much the same.
 You have a big sealed bag of beans.
 The beans of the chair are PVC, polypropylene, polystyrene, or actual dried beans.
 The outside cover, however, could be cotton, leather, suede, silk, vinyl, or polyester.

 Polyester and cotton are the most common, even though they are vastly different materials.
 For starters, cotton is a natural fibre, whereas, polyester is a manufactured synthetic fibre.

 In this article, you learn how to decide between a cotton or polyester beanbag chair.
 Learn the difference between cotton and polyester, their manufacturing processes, and how each affects the function of your beanbag chair.

 Cotton and polyester are complimentary materials.
 They often blend in clothing, furniture, and more.
 Together, the fabric takes on properties that neither features on its own.

 By themselves, cotton and polyester offer various benefits to your bean bag chair.
 One of the main differences is in which environment the material is required.
 Cotton is moisture absorbent, whereas polyester is perfect for outdoor seating.